ilaananta/PII-leak-/README.md

 The code in the neural folder is used to  make a new model.<br /> The proposed model is trained using the already collected labeled data.
 It employs a deep learning technique to train the model and make predictions for the newly detected data.<br />
 link to ReCon code -https://github.com/Eyasics/recon.<br />
-The dataset consists of data from two papers ReCon and Antshield
+The dataset consists of data from two papers ReCon and Antshield. <br />
+The .arff files are made using ReCon code